technipelago/gr8crm-demo-app/README.md

 To test this demo application, you basically just have to clone the repository and start the application with `grails run-app`.

-1. Make sure you have Grails 2.4.4 installed
+1. Make sure you have Grails 2.4.4 installed (we recommend [GVM](http://gvmtool.net) to handle your Grails installations)
 2. Clone this repository
 3. cd gr8crm-demo-app
 4. grails compile